Agencies and Associations

 - WebJunction: Find discounts, seek advice, take classes and more at this online library community.
 Begun with a three year grant from the Bill and Melinda Gates Foundation.

-The Administrative Essentials: A Handbook for Wisconsin Library Directors is in the process of being written and chapters are available in draft format.
-They will be an important resource for new and experienced directors alike.
+The Administrative Essentials: A Handbook for Wisconsin Library Directors is an important resource for new and experienced directors alike.

 Public Library Space Needs: A Planning Outline A narrative outline and corresponding worksheet to help public library staff and trustees estimate their library's future space needs to determine whether more comprehensive facility planning should be conducted.